 Serviced apartments are normal apartments that are leased out for short term stays and have additional services such as security or cleaning.
-Typically the owner of the apartment will buy a furniture package along with the apartment so the tenants can use them more like hotel rooms than traditional apartments.

-From a bank’s point of view a serviced apartment is any unit that has a management agreement in place, a pooled rental scheme or restrictions on the use of the unit as an owner occupied home.
+From a bank’s point of view, a serviced apartment is any unit that has a management agreement in place, a pooled rental scheme or restrictions on the use of the unit as an owner occupied home.